MONEY MARKETS-LIBOR/OIS spread hits widest level since August

 Meanwhile, the three-month overnight indexed swap (OIS) rate , which reflects traders’ expectations on the federal funds rate, held steady at 2.2750 percent.

-The gap between three-month LIBOR and OIS expanded to 26.6 basis points from 25.2 basis points on Monday, marking its widest level since Aug.
+The gap between three-month LIBOR and OIS expanded to 26.6 basis points from 25.2 basis points on Monday, its widest since Aug.
 16.

 This spread grows as it becomes more costly for banks to borrow from one another.

-Money market rates have increased due to a combination of factors including more borrowing by the U.S. government, the Federal Reserve reducing its bond holdings and its campaign to raise short-term interest rates.
+Money market rates have increased because of a combination of factors including more borrowing by the U.S. government, the Federal Reserve reducing its bond holdings and its campaign to raise short-term interest rates.

+The federal funds rate averaged 2.20 percent on Monday for a fifth straight day, according to New York Federal Reserve data released on Tuesday.

+The “effective” fed fund rate is the average cost of what banks charge each other to borrow excess reserves overnight.